These stories are part of a special online collection available through the end of the month:

 Translated by Muhammad al-Hajj, with Yasmine Zohdi

-“Spare me your feminist shit,” Ahmad said, holding one hand up to interrupt me, while the other one rested on the steering wheel, “If it weren’t for sex, women would’ve been kept under beds with empty shoe boxes and old newspapers.”
+“Spare me your feminist shit,” Ahmad said, holding one hand up to interrupt me, the other one resting on the steering wheel: “If it weren’t for sex, women would be just about as useful as empty shoe boxes or old newspapers.”

 I knew exactly what I was in for the next two hours.
 Another night cruise in the sleeping capital, a detailed account of Ahmad’s latest fight with Mona.

-I’d been about to go to bed with Huda when Ahmad had called, asking if I’d like to go for a drive.
-I figured I wasn’t about to have sex tonight anyway, and since I hadn’t seen Ahmed in a month or so, I told him to pick me up and started to change out of my pajamas, despite Huda’s disapproving glare.
+I had been about to go to bed with Huda when Ahmad called, asking if I’d like to go for a drive.
+It didn’t look like Huda and I were about to have sex, and I hadn’t seen Ahmed in a month or so, so I told him to pick me up and started to change out of my pajamas, despite Huda’s disapproving glare.

 “I’m telling you, man, she’s nuts!
 She’s absolutely nuts,” Ahmed went on, swerving to avoid an open sewer on the road.
 “She goes through my phone, my laptop, everything!”